 You can control the sweetness level by adding the sugar in stages.
 I found the syrup just a bit sweet for my taste; I noticed that my frozen rhubarb wasn’t as tart as the fresh, so that might be the reason.
 Nonetheless, next time I’ll start with 1/3 cup sugar, taste after the rhubarb is cooked down and adjust to my liking.

 A rhubarb cocktail is a refreshing way to celebrate the arrival of spring.
-Here are two very simple ones that I made, variations on the Gin and Tonic, the all-time favourite of the Culinary Enthusiast.
+Here are two very simple ones that I made, variations on the classic Gin and Tonic, my all-time summer favourite.

 Toss a few ice cubes in a rocks glass.
 Pour over one jigger of gin and one of rhubarb syrup.
 Top up with tonic water.
 Easy peasy; you’ll be toasting your rhubarb crop in no time.